VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   has at least 20% of free space comparing to disk size.
 The remaining amount of free space can be [monitored](#monitoring) via `vm_free_disk_space_bytes` metric.
 The total size of data stored on the disk can be monitored via sum of `vm_data_size_bytes` metrics.
+  See also `vm_merge_need_free_disk_space` metrics, which are set to 1 if background merge cannot be initiated due to free disk space shortage.

 * If VictoriaMetrics doesn't work because of certain parts are corrupted due to disk errors, then just remove directories with broken parts.
 This will recover VictoriaMetrics at the cost